Germany on the long road to intelligent regulation

 The 2023 Country Index for Family Businesses revealed that when it comes to the location factor of regulation, Germany performs poorly.
 But how and where exactly is the country inefficient?
 A new ZEW study shows that in certain respects, the country is already on the right path to a more evidence-based economic policy.
 But more incentives via market mechanisms would increase the acceptance of state intervention – and cut costs.

-Familienunternehmer Dr. Nikolas Stihl, Vorsitzender des Beirats der STIHL Holding AG & Co.
-KG und Aufsichtsratsvorsitzender der STIHL AG
+Zu sehen ist der Familienunternehmer Dr. Nikolas Stihl, Vorsitzender des Beirats der STIHL Holding AG & Co.
+KG und Aufsichtsratsvorsitzender der STIHL AG.

 Family businessman Dr. Nikolas Stihl, Chair of the Advisory Board of STIHL Holding AG & Co.
 KG and Chair of the Supervisory Board of STIHL AG © STIHL, 2024